How to Buy Textbooks

 Item Backordered: The student will be notified if a specific title is on backorder.
-Most backordered titles arrive in the Store within a week.
+Most backordered titles arrive in the Store within a week to ten days.
 The student may cancel the backorder by emailing [email protected] with the 4-digit order code and the exact title to be cancelled.
 Note that once the backordered title is packed or shipped, the student will receive an order confirmation, and the backorder can no longer be cancelled.

-If you have a question about your order, email [email protected] with your question and your 4-digit order number.
+If you have a question about your order, email [email protected] with your question and your 5-digit order number.

 Downloading eBooks and Access Codes

 - Read Before You Download: Digital books, including eBooks and access codes, can not be returned for credit once they have been downloaded.
 In addition, digital books may only be returned for credit within 14 days of purchase or by the Store’s returns deadline, whichever is first.

 - Downloading an eBook: You can access your eBook immediately after you receive your Order Confirmation by logging into your bookstore account.
 On the ‘Welcome’ page, select Activate and Access eBooks.
 An image of your eBook will be on your bookshelf.
 Hover over the eBook cover image and follow the prompts to begin downloading.